ian-craig/onenote-markdown/README.md

 2. **Notebook/Section Not Found**
    - Verify the notebook and section names exactly match your OneNote
    - Names are case-sensitive
+   - If downloading all sections, ensure the notebook exists

 3. **Image Download Issues**
    - Check your internet connection
    - Verify you have write permissions in the output directory
+   - Each section has its own images directory

 ### Getting Help